Definition – what is change management?

 Define clear goals

-As with most things, you have to set goals need so that everyone knows why you make those changes.
+As with most things, you have to set goals so that everyone knows why you make those changes.
 The goals must be present in both the strategy and the implementation.
 It helps to use SMART goals as a guide.

 Because the change is also a change for the employees, it is essential to involve them.
 This motivates employees to actively participate in change management.